In some way, plants are like pets and children. They need to be nurtured, and some have special needs.

 How to Protect Plants in Winter

-There are right and wrong ways to provide the needed covering.
+There are right and wrong ways to provide the needed coverage.
 Here are some tips to remember:

 Specialty plant-covering material is widely available from local nurseries or landscape specialists.
 Good alternatives are sheets, burlap, or simple lengths of lightweight, inexpensive fabric like muslin.
 Try not to use heavy materials that will bend branches or compress the foliage.
 The best covering will be reusable.
 Shake it out, fold it neatly and store it so that it’s readily available to use again.